Petite Maman: Plot

 Eight-year-old Nelly has a maternal grandmother, disabled from a hereditary disease, who has just died in her early 60s in a care home.
 As Nelly says good-bye to the other residents, her mother Marion and her husband empty her room at the care home.
-Nelly is troubled that she did not say good-bye properly to her grandmother.
+Nelly is troubled that she did not properly say good-bye to her grandmother.
 They all travel on to her mother's childhood home in order to empty it out as well.
 Arriving late, Nelly is put to bed by her mother in her old bed.

 The next day, Marion is slumped in deep melancholia at her loss and there is a tension between the parents, who have known each other since childhood.
 Waking the next night, Nelly tries to comfort her mother sleeping alone on a sofa.
 Marion is deeply upset by the whole process and leaves during the early hours without waking and saying goodbye to Nelly.

 Going out into the woods to play, Nelly meets a girl her own age building a cabin of wind-fallen branches.
 The girl, also named Marion, is friendly and invites Nelly to help her.
 When it begins to rain, Marion takes Nelly to her home.
 They take off their wet coats and pullovers to dry, then towel their hair.
 After Nelly explains that she is visiting the area after the death of her grandmother, Marion tells her that her own grandmother, also named Nelly, died recently.
 Going through the house and seeing Marion's disabled mother lying in bed, Nelly realizes that it is her grandmother's house and Marion is her mother.
 Alarmed, she picks up her clothes says good-bye and flees, relieved when she returns to the house and finds her father in the present.